-Most of all, I admire how passionately they identify themselves with their current employer.
+Most of all, I admire how passionately they identify themselves with their current or even past employers.
 There was this one guy at the business lunch who is a perfect example of how you can turn a 2-minute introduction into a self-marketing tool while also praising the current company to the skies.
 Apparently, you are who you work for.

 The German me was sitting there only giving away some basic information like: Just moved here, recently started my own blog about being an Expat Wife and here to learn something about how to be better ranked on Google.